nationalparkservice/imd-ccal/README.md

               overwrite = TRUE)
 ```

-Finally, as before, all of these functions work when supplied with a
+As before, all of these functions work when supplied with a vector of
-vector of file paths to multiple CCAL deliverables.
-Here is an example
+file paths to multiple CCAL deliverables.
+Here is an example of reading
-of reading data from *multiple* files of CCAL lab data and writing the
+data from *multiple* files of CCAL lab data and writing the results
-results tables to Excel or CSV files.
+tables to Excel or CSV files.

 ``` r
 # Get file paths